v1zconde/employee_summary/README.md

 ----
 ```
   1- Type "node app.js" in the console.
-  2- Respond the questions that are going to appear in the console.
+  2- Create Manager - Respond the questions that are going to appear in the console.
-  3-
+  3- More employees?
+No Problem..
+Just answer Yes for more employees
+  4- Question for more employees - Intern or Engineer
+  5- Ask the right question for the role
+  6- If you hit no more Employees...
   4- Watch the magic happends.
-Sections in the readme file created with your answers.
+Cards in the html file created with your employee answers.
   5- If you click in the table of content its going to take you to the right section.
-  6- Open the file and see your new readme.md
+  6- Open the file and see your new team.html
 ```
 ### Submission
 ---